 The REC is an opportunity to experience the outdoors through checking out equipment or by joining planned events.
 Students can bring a current MVNU ID and can check out recreational equipment without cost.
-Equipment includes hammocks, kayaks, camping supplies, outdoor games, and bikes.
-The REC is located on the 1st floor of Campus Center across from the Post Office.
+Equipment includes hammocks, kayaks, camping supplies, outdoor games, scooters and bikes.
+The REC is located on the 1st floor of Campus Center.
 The REC hours and inventory can be found at https://rec.mvnu.edu.